3BMLabs/Blog/index.md

 ---
 layout: blog
-title: Blog
+title: 3BMLabs
-subtitle: Keep track of the developments at 3BMLabs!
+subtitle: Keep track of the developments at 3BMLabs
 show_sidebar: true
 ---